ℹ️ This feature is available to all users.

 Constraints are rules that you can apply on sketches so your drawings are accurately defined and resistant to transformations.
 This can make your rough sketch more precise and easy to create.

 When you select a sketch or Sketch in the main menu, the constraints will appear on your screen.
+You can adjust the visibility of the constraints by selecting Constraint Settings and either Selection-based or Show All.
 Once you select lines, points, arcs, circles, edges of bodies, etc., then you can apply constraints by selecting the appropriate constraint tool.
 If you select a dimension label, whether it be an angle or length, that dimension will automatically be locked.

 To delete a constraint, select the sketch you want to modify.
 Select the constraint icon on the sketch and then X.